foreverfl/vscode/docs/editor/tasks.md

 ![Tasks IntelliSense](images/tasks/intellisense.png)

-In addition to the global menu bar, task commands can be accessed using the **Command Palette** (`kb(workbench.action.showCommands)`).
+In addition to the global menu bar, task commands can be accessed using the **Command Palette** (`Ctrl+Shift+P`).
 You can filter on 'task' and can see the various task related commands.

 ![Tasks in Command Palette](images/tasks/command-palette.png)